 The water you used to fill the pool will still have the same levels of Calcium that will most likely start at lower levels at the beginning of the summer and end up higher in September.

 So if your fill water is Borderline High in Calcium content deal with it.
-If you can’t, then make an adjustment with the fill water like the ones that I mentioned above in the article then use Muriatic Acid to lower pH and Alkalinity using them as controls for stopping scaling and stains in your pool.
+If you can’t, then adjust with the fill water like the ones that I mentioned above in the article then use Muriatic Acid to lower pH and Alkalinity using them as controls for stopping scaling and stains in your pool.

 If your pool water needs more Calcium in its diet switch over from pool tablets to Calcium Hypochlorite.